 The sustainability challenges of yesterday have become today’s resilience crises.
 National and global efforts have failed to stop climate change, transition from fossil fuels, and reduce inequality.
 We must now confront these and other...

-For centuries, we have disrupted the natural water cycle in an effort to control water for our own prosperity.
-Every year, recovery from droughts and floods costs billions of dollars, and we spend billions more on irrigation, dams, sanitation...
+We have disrupted the natural water cycle for centuries in an effort to control water for our own prosperity.
+Yet every year, recovery from droughts and floods costs billions of dollars, and we spend billions more on dams, diversions, levees, and...

 6 x 9